Cadillac CTS: CTS-V Sport Wagon

-When asked in 2009 about the possibility of a CTS-V wagon, the GM Vice Chairman at that time, Bob Lutz, replied, "... should sufficient demand materialize, there is no reason why we couldn't do a V-Series wagon, and I would be standing in line for one, just ahead of you."
+In 2009, GM vice chairman Bob Lutz said about the possibility of a CTS-V wagon, "... should sufficient demand materialize, there is no reason why we couldn't do a V-Series wagon, and I would be standing in line for one, just ahead of you."
 GM decided to move forward, introducing a 5-door sport wagon body style to the CTS-V vehicle line at the New York International Auto Show on March 29, 2010.

-The CTS-V wagon shares the 556 hp engine and 6-speed manual or automatic transmission, Magnetic Ride Control, Brembo brakes, 19 inch aluminum wheels and performance tires and a dual-airflow grille also used in the CTS-V sedan and coupe.
-The United States Environmental Protection Agency lists the 2014 CTS-V Sport Wagon as the least fuel efficient small station wagon on sale in the United States with a combined EPA fuel economy rating of 14 mpgus.
+The CTS-V wagon shares the 556 hp engine and 6-speed manual or automatic transmission, Magnetic Ride Control, Brembo brakes, 19-inch aluminum wheels and performance tires and a dual-airflow grille also used in the CTS-V sedan and coupe.
+The Environmental Protection Agency listed the 2014 CTS-V Sport Wagon as the least fuel efficient small station wagon on sale in the United States, with a combined EPA fuel economy rating of 14 mpgus.

 Performance

-General Motors states a 0-60 mph time of 3.9 seconds for the CTS-V Sedan and 4.0 seconds for the CTS-V Coupe and Wagon.

-The quarter mile time is reported to be 11.97 seconds at 116.9 mph with a 60-foot at 1.76 seconds.
+General Motors stated a 0-60 mph time of 3.9 seconds for the CTS-V Sedan and 4.0 seconds for the CTS-V Coupe and Wagon.
+The quarter mile time was reported to be 11.97 seconds at 116.9 mph with a 60-foot at 1.76 seconds.

-In May 2008, a 2009-model CTS-V sedan achieved a lap time of 7:59.32 at the Nürburgring Nordschleife, which was the fastest documented time for a production sedan on factory tires, until the Porsche Panamera Turbo clocked a time of 7:56 in July 2009.
+In May 2008, a 2009-model CTS-V sedan achieved a lap time of 7:59.32 at the Nürburgring Nordschleife, the fastest documented time for a production sedan on factory tires until the Porsche Panamera Turbo clocked a time of 7:56 in July 2009.
 The vehicle was driven by John Heinricy during the attempt.
-The record breaking vehicle was sold in 2009 at the Barrett-Jackson Palm Beach auction.
+The record-breaking vehicle was sold in 2009 at the Barrett-Jackson Palm Beach auction.